How To Get Motivated at Work (With Tips for Success)

-On the other hand, negative motivation focuses negative outcomes that might occur if you make a mistake or you do not complete a certain task or goal.
+On the other hand, negative motivation focuses on adverse outcomes that might occur if you make a mistake or don't complete a certain task or goal.
 Here are a few examples of statements you might think or say when you have negative motivation:

-When you're thinking about negative outcomes that may result in an action, you often start to dread the tasks associated with it.
-While both types of motivation are effective in driving you to complete tasks, positive motivation is energizing and inspirational.
+When you're thinking about negative outcomes, you often start to dread the tasks associated with it.
+While both types of motivation effectively drive you to complete tasks, positive motivation is energizing and inspirational.
 Negative motivation can cause fatigue and is not typically effective for long-term career growth.
-You could reposition the first negative statement above, for example, by saying, "If my presentation is well received, it could make my case for a promotion stronger."
+For example, you could reposition the first negative statement above by saying, "If my presentation is well received, it could make my case for a promotion stronger."

 To have positive, sustainable motivation, it's important to deeply understand your end goals.
-Motivation can be useful for many situations in life, whether you're trying to complete your education, looking to change careers or working toward developing certain skills.
+Motivation can be useful for many situations, whether you're trying to complete your education, looking to change careers or working toward developing certain skills.
 Goals give you direction and allow you to focus on what steps you need to take to achieve them.

-If you're feeling unsure of what steps you need to take to achieve your goal, look for resources that explain the experience, credentials, skills or other attributes that can help you meet that milestone.
-For example, if you're working to complete your education, meet with a counselor to outline the coursework you will need to earn your degree.
+If you're unsure what steps you need to take to achieve your goal, look for resources that explain the experience, credentials, skills or other attributes that can help you meet that milestone.
+For example, if you're working on completing your education, meet with a counselor to outline the coursework you will need to earn your degree.

 If you're looking for a new career, conduct informational interviews with people who work in that field to find out how they got to where they are now.
 No matter what your end goal may be, setting smaller, achievable milestones throughout the process will help you stay motivated and positive about your progress.

-When setting goals, it may be helpful to share them with trusted mentors, friends or colleagues to help you stay focused and be accountable to yourself.
-You may also consider writing your goals down and posting them in a highly visible place as a consistent reminder.
+When setting goals, sharing them with trusted mentors, friends or colleagues may help you stay focused and be accountable to yourself.
+You may also consider writing your goals down and posting them in an obvious place as a consistent reminder.
 Tracking your progress can help to maintain the motivation that inspired you to accomplish those goals in the first place.